MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     1. **Active directory details**:
         1. **Domain name**: Enter the name of the domain that is being administered by the Domain Controller.
         1. **DNS Server IP**: Enter the IP address of the DNS Server that is providing the IP addresses to the resources in the domain mentioned above.
         1. **OU Path**: Enter the OU Path to where you want to join the servers.
 This isn't a necessary field and if left blank, will assume the default value.
+For example, **OU=testOU,DC=domain,DC=Domain,DC=com**.
              :::image type="Active directory details" source="media/create-operations-manager-managed-instance/active-directory-details.png" alt-text="Screenshot showing Active directory details.":::
     1. **Domain account details**:
         1. **Key vault**: Select the key vault that has the secret username and secret password of the domain account user credentials.
-        1. **Username secret**: Enter the username under the selected key vault.
+        1. **Username secret**: Enter the secret name for user under the selected key vault.
-        1. **Password secret**: Enter the password under the selected key vault.
+        1. **Password secret**: Enter the secret name for password under the selected key vault.
              :::image type="Domain account details" source="media/create-operations-manager-managed-instance/domain-account-details.png" alt-text="Screenshot showing Domain account details.":::
     1. **Azure Hybrid Benefit**: By default, **No** is selected.
 Select **Yes** if you're using a Windows Server license for your existing servers.
 This license is only applicable for the Windows Servers that will be used while creating VMs for the SCOM Managed Instance (preview) and it won't apply to existing Windows Servers.
            :::image type="Azure hybrid benefit" source="media/create-operations-manager-managed-instance/azure-hybrid-benefit.png" alt-text="Screenshot showing Azure hybrid benefit.":::